jmastic/jmastic.github.io/resume.md

 ## PROFESSIONAL SUMMARY
 -----------------------
 ### Leadership
-Promoted to lead engineering teams based on strong technical and leadership skills; Experience managing diverse software development teams and projects with aggressive timelines in Agile and startup environments
+Experience managing diverse software development teams and projects with aggressive timelines in Agile and startup environments; Lead teams by focusing on trust, empathy, and quality, while providing strong technical direction and mentorship
 ### Software Development
 Over ten years of professional experience developing applications with a diverse technical skill set, across all stages of the SDLC
 ### Education